dkskns14/Amazonproductavailabilitychecker/README.md

   Amazon Product Availability Checker – Documentation

-1. Introduction: The "Amazon Product Availability Checker" is a Python script that allows users to check the availability of a product on Amazon.
-It utilizes web scraping techniques to extract the availability information from the product's webpage.
+1.introduction: The "Amazon Product Availability Checker" is a Python script that allows users to check the availability of a product on Amazon.
+It utilizes web scraping techniques to extract the availability information from the product's webpage

 2.Installation: - Before using the script, ensure that you have Python installed on your system.
 You can download Python from the official Python websiteThe script utilizes the following libraries, which can be installed using the pip package manager: